Algebra (Modular Arithmetic)

 Modular arithmetic

-To leverage compile-time known moduli for performance, you declare, initialize, and then set up the arithmetic structures:
+To leverage compile-time known moduli for performance, you declare and initialize the arithmetic structures:

 - Declare: Use the